caee/MIDroneControl/README.md

 Video demonstration of the program https://www.youtube.com/watch?v=wYRMMQU5Fu8

-Part of Bachelors thesis for <b>Carl Emil Elling</b> & <b>Aleksander Sørup Lund</b> in cooperation with DTU Space and DTU Digital Health.
+Part of a bachelors thesis by <b>Carl Emil Elling</b> & <b>Aleksander Sørup Lund</b> in cooperation with DTU Space and DTU Digital Health.

 "<i>Exploring the use of Brain-Computer Interfacing in drone control</i>", May 2019